Bar Crawls: Prague, The Royal Route 🇨🇿

 Capitalism aside, the food and the beer is of good quality (albeit leaning towards western wallets, price-wise) while the open plan lunch hall is atmospheric and faintly medieval without clubbing you over the head with it.
 My personal favourite of their drinks is the dark lager with a distinct bitter note but some seasonal variants crop up every few months and may be more suitable for your needs.
 There is also a small bar the other side of the courtyard if you just want a beer, though it is small and can be very tricky to find space during peak times.

-As written about in my full profile (click above), staff at this pub would prefer it if you spoke a few pleasantries in Czech, wherein their expressions will alter slightly but perceptibly from a snarl to a pursed upper lip in appreciation of your token effort.
+As written about in our full profile (click above), staff at this pub would prefer it if you spoke a few pleasantries in Czech, wherein their expressions will alter slightly but perceptibly from a snarl to a flicker of acknowledgement in appreciation of your token effort.

-The prices in U Cerneho Vola have always been fantastic considering it’s a few hundred metres away from Prague Castle and its wares are as basic as you can get, to send a signal loud and clear to the public.
-The dark Kozel is kept and poured to near perfection in here, and none of my visits are without sinking at least one of these.
-The difficulty is that the Pilsner and the light Kozel are so damn good too.
+The prices in U Černého vola have always been fantastic considering it’s a few hundred metres away from Prague Castle and its wares are about as basic as you can get, to send a signal loud and clear to the public.
+The dark Kozel is kept and poured to near perfection in here, and none of our visits are without sinking at least one of these.

 This slideshow requires JavaScript.

-Yet it isn’t all beer, if you ever wanted white wine served in a half-pint glass this is the place to come.
-Whatever it was (probably Müller-Thürgau), it cost £1 for a fair old glug and satisfied the needs of my non pilsner-appreciative partner.
-This place is one of my favourite pubs in the world.
+The glassware leans so heavily towards beer that if you ever wanted wine served in a half-pint glass this is the place to come.
+This place is one of our favourite pubs in the world.

-Small but perfectly formed, this pub epitomises Czech pub going – the bar manned by an intransigent portly wolfman tapster who can be prompted by the slight twich of a neck muscle to unleash another pullitr of Pilsner Urquell in a matter of seconds, and a cosy arrangement of tables and niches that has this certain something, genius locii, I suppose.
+Small but perfectly formed, this pub epitomises Czech pub going – the bar manned by sturdy and implacable tapsters who can be prompted by the slight twich of a neck muscle to unleash another pullitr of Pilsner Urquell in a matter of seconds.
+With a cosy arrangement of tables and niches, it is one of those pubs that has a certain something, genius locii, I suppose.

 This slideshow requires JavaScript.

 I’ve had many a good night in here as the premium on seating tends to provoke communal conversation and new meetings.
-The ambient creates a cosy club-like grip that makes you relate to the Czech’s compulsive drinking in the iconic and hilarious book The Good Soldier Svejk, where various characters find themselves unable to drag themselves out of the pub to carry out their bureaucratic duties.
+The ambience creates a cosy club-like grip that makes you relate to the Czech’s compulsive drinking in the iconic and hilarious book The Good Soldier Ĺ vejk, where various characters find themselves unable to drag themselves out of the pub to carry out their bureaucratic duties.

 The proximity to the castle means that it receives plenty of tourist custom, but even Prague has its downtime – during a very cold week in March 2018 I discovered that the locals are ready and waiting – they re-emerge to reclaim their pub until the tourists return.
 A fabulous experience.

-The Pilsner Urquell is teed up, with its gigantic head, and there’s no particular need to stray from that for the time being.
+Pilsner Urquell is teed up, with its gigantic head (three fingers of foam), and there’s no particular need to stray from that for the time being.
 During winter, as the light of the afternoon fades and the lamplight slowly takes over it feels like you wouldn’t be anywhere else.

 This historic venue has patrons queuing around the block, early afternoon to get a seat.
 It’s first come first-served, and as tables are reserved for the evening this is by far your best chance to enjoy it.
-This isn’t like queuing for a pub, however, turning up 10-15 minutes beforehand should ensure you are ahead of the queue sufficiently.
+Turning up 10-15 minutes beforehand should ensure you are ahead of the queue sufficiently.

-To get there, retrace your steps over Charles Bridge and just see if you don’t pick out a few more dozen things you missed on the skyline from last time.
+To get from the Ox, to the Hippo to the Tiger, retrace your steps over Charles Bridge and just see if you don’t pick out a few more dozen things you missed on the skyline from last time.
 It isn’t an experience you easily tire of.
 However, once you pass under the eastern tower, your next stop is close, and just a quick detour off Karlova.

-The Golden Tiger has for a long time been used as an archetype for a Czech tavern – I would say it is generally better than the average one (an archetype these days would be the most generic of the Pilsner Urquell Original Restaurants you get everywhere), but you can see given the location why this would be a convenient place to take a dignitary.
+The Golden Tiger has for a long time been used as an archetype for a Czech tavern.
 For centuries people of high status have drank among equals, bankers, builders, artists, anarchists, clergymen and anything in between; this has always been one of the trademark aspects of Czech pub culture.
-When you are sat down with a beer there are no distinctions between class. (although admittedly most of the women in here are either tourists or wives of old Czech blokes who have accepted their lot in life is to hold forth in the pub).
+When you are sat down with a beer in a pub like this there are no distinctions between class.

 This slideshow requires JavaScript.